w86763777/pytorch-gan-collections/Readme.md

 # Collections of GANs

-Pytorch implementation of unsupervised GANs.
+Pytorch implementation of basic unsupervised GANs on CIFAR10.

-For more defails about calculating Inception Score and FID using pytorch can be found here [pytorch_gan_metrics](https://github.com/w86763777/pytorch-gan-metrics)
+For more defails about calculating Inception Score and FID using pytorch can be found here [pytorch_gan_metrics](https://github.com/w86763777/pytorch-gan-metrics).

 ## Models
 - [x] DCGAN